natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: E_{\infty} = \frac{S(x_b - h_b /m)-W (B+h_b-0.5S)}{B+D+h_b - 0.5 S}
    :label: Rinf

-where :math:`S` is the total water level during the storm, referenced to MSL (please note that the model adjusts the bathymetry to MSL based on the tide information provided by the user in the Profile Characteristics Spreadsheet, so **the initial bathymetry profile should be referenced to MLLW**).  :math:`h_b` and :math:`xb` represent the water depth and distance from the shoreline where the offshore wave breaks with a height :math:`H_b`.
+where :math:`S` is the total water level during the storm, referenced to MSL (please note that the model adjusts the bathymetry to MSL based on the tide information provided by the user in the Nearshore Waves Excel Table, so **the initial bathymetry profile should be referenced to MLLW**).  :math:`h_b` and :math:`xb` represent the water depth and distance from the shoreline where the offshore wave breaks with a height :math:`H_b`.
 Breaking wave characteristics are computed by applying the wave evolution equation, Equation :eq:`EvolEq`, to an equilibrium profile built from the sediment scale factor corresponding to the sediment size at the site (see Equation :ref:`EqProf` in :ref:`cp-PG`).  :math:`E_{\infty}` is also a function of the foreshore slope :math:`m`, as well as the height and width of the sand berm :math:`B` and :math:`W`, and dune height :math:`D` in the backshore, as well as, the specified berm height, :math:`B`, and breaking depth, :math:`h_b`.
 Equation :eq:`Rinf` is only valid up to a certain maximum surge elevation.  :math:`E_{\infty}` becomes erroneously negetative or undefined if:

 .. math:: B+h_b \leq \frac{S}{2}
   :label: erodeError